 Seville touches on something important.
 You can be smart AND be interested in fashion.
-You wouldn’t be able to formulate this from the content of the mainstream fashion blogs (which seem to cater to die-hard Kim K fans, fast fashion shoppers and individuals who equate entertainment news with substantive news), but it is true.
+You wouldn’t necessarily be able to formulate this from the content of the mainstream fashion blogs (which seem to cater to die-hard Kim K fans, fast fashion shoppers and individuals who equate entertainment news with substantive news), but it is true.
 At the end of the day, fashion is more than “just clothing.”
 Fashion is a business and a massive one, both in terms of reach and in terms of revenue.
 It is New York’s second biggest industry after finance.
 In case that’s not enough, fashion is also a burgeoning field in law (even though the practice of law in connection with the fashion industry has existed for quite awhile now; its “Fashion Law” title is relatively new).
 Similarly, fashion design, in itself, is a complex and thought-provoking endeavor.
 Maybe not for all (think: celebrity clothing lines and fast fashion retailers), but for quite a few (think: legitimate designers), it is a beautiful process that includes historical references, delicate handiwork, cuts and construction that are the result of training and talent, and the list of ways in which fashion is a worthwhile, legitimate endeavor goes on.
-It seems, however, that we have synchronized fashion, fast fashion, celebrity and “new age journalism” aka blogging, when they should arguably be distinct.
+It seems, however, that we have synonymized fashion with fast fashion, celebrity and “new age journalism” aka blogging, when they should arguably be distinct.

 It appears that the vast majority of people out there want to read about the Kardashians’ latest family drama or Justin Beiber’s biggest fashion mistakes (which doesn’t count as an article with #context just because the singer was recently arrested) or “how to wear leather pants without looking like a car seat” (that is actually the title of a recent article).
 However, there is hope.
 A few sites have arisen over the past several years that offer readers a look at fashion but from an informed and intelligent perspective, and hopefully there will be more.
 Until then, “Miley Cyrus Skipped The Grammys To Play Guitar Hero.”